LouisDesdoigts/zodiax/docs/index.md

 # All methods

-`Zodaix` also provies as series of extra methods designed to mirror those provided by the `jax.Array.at[]` [method](https://jax.readthedocs.io/en/latest/_autosummary/jax.numpy.ndarray.at.html?highlight=.at):
+`zodiax` also provies as series of extra methods designed to mirror those provided by the `jax.Array.at[]` [method](https://jax.readthedocs.io/en/latest/_autosummary/jax.numpy.ndarray.at.html?highlight=.at):

 - `.get(path)` - get the value of a leaf